Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 Prices range from $100 to $250 per inspection depending on location, project complexity, and travel distance.
 Some larger projects or remote builds may require an additional fee.

-Many lenders now require draw inspections as part of the loan agreement—and skipping them could delay payouts or lead to funding freezes if progress isn’t properly documented.
+Many lenders now require inspections as part of the loan agreement—and skipping them could delay payouts or lead to funding freezes if progress isn’t properly documented.

 Final Thoughts

-Draw inspections aren’t just a formality—they’re a critical tool for protecting your investment, building trust, and ensuring your project stays on track.
+Inspections aren’t just a formality—they’re a critical tool for protecting your investment, building trust, and ensuring your project stays on track.
 If you’re building in Minnesota and need a reliable inspection partner, Mason Home Inspections offers timely, clear, and professional reports tailored to lender requirements.

 We understand the importance of speed and accuracy in the construction funding process.
 That’s why we commit to fast site visits, thorough documentation, and responsive communication every step of the way.

-Suppose you plan to buy or sell a home anywhere in Chisago County, Washington County, or the greater North Metro area.
+1. Suppose you plan to buy or sell a home anywhere in Chisago County, Washington County, or the greater North Metro area.
 In that case, a detailed inspection is your first line of defense against unwelcome surprises.
 Mason Home Inspections has evaluated hundreds of properties through Minnesota’s harsh winters and humid summers, and we continue to see the same handful of issues week after week.
 Left alone, each one can snowball into a significant expense, yet most are simple to correct when caught early.

 Below, you will find six problems we encounter most often, along with their significance in our climate, and step-by-step fixes that you can start implementing this weekend.
 After reading, book your inspection or check our fee schedule to add a sewer scope or radon test for complete peace of mind.